-Lemon pickle is a traditional Indian condiment made with lemons, ground spices, salt and an optional ingredient – oil.
-Many Indian households make pickles during summer that usually last for an year.
+Lemon Pickle is a traditional Indian condiment made with lemons (or limes), ground spices, salt and an optional ingredient – oil.
+Many Indian homes make pickles during summer that usually last for an year.
 Pickles are eaten as a side in an Indian meal and is believed to aid digestion when eaten in small quantities.
-A typical Indian meal always consists of a pickle and lemon pickle is the most common one loved by many.
+A typical Indian meal always consists of a pickle and Lemon Pickle is the most common one loved by many.

 In India, each region has a different recipe for making pickles.
-In this post, I have shared my Mom’s recipe along with lots of tips to keep the lemon pickle good for an year.
+I share my Mom’s recipe here along with lots of tips to keep the lemon pickle good for an year.

 However since lemons are available through out the year, I prefer to make them every few months.